What to Do When Sirius’ Promotional Plan Ends

 The day before my plan was set to expire, I called Sirius.
 “My plan is about to expire,” I told them.
 “I currently have a great deal.
 What promotions do you have available?”
 Apparently, I used the wrong lingo when trying to negotiate.
 Quickly, they informed me that they had no promotions and gave me the same rigamarole about switching to their cheapest plan, under which I would lose CNN, one of my favorite stations.

-Remember, thus far, I have paid only $24 for almost a year of their best plan, the Select.
+Up until this point, I have paid only $24 for almost a year of their best plan, the Select.
 So, if I downgraded to their basic “Mostly Music” plan I would pay $132 for the year, almost triple my current bill, and if I decided to keep the Select plan, I would pay $208 per year, about five times my current charge.

 I called back a few minutes later and told them I wished to cancel.
 “We hate to see you go,” they told me.
 “What if we offered you a better plan?
 Would you be OK paying $25 for five months?”